BeatriceOltean/learngit/README.md

 After creating and saving the rule the user will be prompted with an alert notifying that the update is in progress

 ![ip-filter-save-new-rule.png]

+Add command will be d=isabled after reaching the maximum of 10 IP filter rules.

 User can edit an existing rule by double clicking on the row containing the rule.